 It was a hard night.
 The men slept in canvas tents that let the water in.
 Thousands of feet and hooves churned the ground into a sea of mud.

-Napoleon planned an all assault on the British and allied army, rout it before the Prussians could come to its aid and capture Brussels.
+Napoleon planned an assault on the British and allied army, hoping to rout it before the Prussians could come to its aid and capture Brussels.
 In his way was Wellington’s polyglot, untested allied army.
 Wellington strengthened his position by turning three great farm complexes into fortresses.

 18 June 1815: The Battle of Waterloo